Frequently Asked Questions (FAQs) about the Penn State Beaver Honors Program:

-There are three ways to earn Honors credit: in an Honors course, an Honors option, and/or an Honors Independent Study course.
+There are three ways to earn Honors credit, i.e. in an Honors course, an Honors option, and/or an Honors Independent Study course.

 - You may take a course specifically designated as an Honors course.

-- If you've completed or are enrolled in at least one Honors course during the academic year, you may do an "Honors Option" in a regular course which means modifying the course in consultation with the professor to accommodate a more in-depth experience.
+- You may take an "Honors Option" in a regular course, which means modifying the course in consultation with the professor to accommodate a more in-depth experience.
 This doesn't mean adding quantity; rather, it means offering a more intensive, often research-oriented experience at an appropriate level.
 An Honors Option in a 100-level course will not require you to write a 400-level paper.
 The assignment or assignment sequence will be tailored within the established framework of the course to provide a more in-depth engagement with the subject.

-- If you've completed at least one Honors course, you may work on your own or with another student in an Honors Independent Study course which is individually designed by the student(s) and professor around the particular research interest(s) of the individual(s) involved.
-All Independent Study courses must be approved first by Dr. Donna Kuga, director of academic affairs, 724-773-3571.
+- You may work on your own or with another student in an Honors Independent Study course, which is individually designed by the student(s) and professor around the particular research interests of the individuals involved.
+All Independent Study courses must be approved by the Honors Coordinator and by Professor Carey McDougall, director of academic affairs, 724-773-3571.

 Can I enroll in Honors work in any subject?